rjcorrig/stepwatch.js/README.md

 Currently the app is only minimally functional as the code gets built out.
 Big goals are:
 * Converting to PouchDB as a client-side data store for synchronization to a backend for backup
-* Packaging as a Cordova app for deployment to mobile
 * A social web site where users can share their Programs

 ## Build Setup